-- 11. Classification of Fund Balances (Continued) - Assigned amounts the County intends to use for specific purposes that do not meet the criteria to be classified as restricted or committed.
+- 11. Classification of Fund Balances (Continued) - Restricted amounts for which constraints have been placed on the use of resources either externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or imposed by law through constitutional provisions or enabling legislation. - Committed amounts that can be used only for the specific purposes imposed by formal action (resolution) of the County Board.
+Those committed amounts cannot be used for any other purpose unless the Board removes or changes the specified use by taking the same type of action (resolution) it employed to previously commit those amounts. - Assigned amounts the County intends to use for specific purposes that do not meet the criteria to be classified as restricted or committed.
 In governmental funds other than the General Fund, assigned fund balance represents the remaining amount that is not restricted or committed.
 In the General Fund, assigned amounts represent intended uses established by the County Board or the County Auditor/Treasurer, who has been delegated that authority by Board resolution. - Unassigned the residual classification for the General Fund and includes all spendable amounts not contained in the other fund balance classifications.
 In other governmental funds, the unassigned classification is used only to report a deficit balance resulting from overspending for specific purposes for which amounts had been restricted or committed.